GustavAbrahamsson/Formula-CASE/Code/Testing/FC-control-board/notes.md

 - [ ] Improve Voltage/Current protection for USB and battery.
 - [ ] Add connector with more GPIO pins for future expansion.
 - [ ] Test opamp circuit for halleffect encoder.
 Implement on pcb if works well.
+- [ ] 3.3v and 5v routing is not well done, can be improved.
 ## MAC address
 Mac address for the board can be gotten by using `env:print-mac` and reading serial output.
 ```